What is password spraying?

 Challenge and Interact

 To understand the intent of traffic in a deterministic way, secondary screening must be paired with risk assessment.
 Arkose Labs’ custom enforcement challenges test high-risk traffic using interactive technology that causes all automated attacks to fail.
-Graduated risk-based challenges can also frustrate fraudsters by increasing the amount of friction they experience, leading them to abandon their attacks.
+Graduated risk-based challenges can also frustrate cyberattackers by increasing the amount of friction they experience, leading them to abandon their attacks.

 Continuous Learning